sieve-project/sieve/README.md

 6. [Learn more](#learn-more)

 ### Overview
 The Kubernetes ecosystem has thousands of controller implementations for different applications and platform capabilities.
 A controller’s correctness is critical as it manages the application's deployment, scaling and configurations.
-However, the controller's correctness can be compromised by myriad factors, such as asynchrony, unexpected failures, networking issues, and controller restarts.
+However, a controller's correctness can be compromised by myriad factors, such as asynchrony, unexpected failures, networking issues, and controller restarts.
 This in turn can lead to severe safety and liveness violations.

-Sieve is a tool to help developers test their controllers by injecting various faults and detect dormant bugs during development.
+Sieve is a tool to help developers test their controllers by deterministically injecting faults and detecting dormant bugs at development time.
 Sieve does not require the developers to modify the controller and can reliably reproduce the bugs it finds.

 To use Sieve, developers need to port their controllers and provide end-to-end test cases (see [Getting started](#getting-started) for more information).
 Sieve will automatically instrument the controller by intercepting the event handlers in `client-go` and `controller-runtime`.
-Sieve runs in two stages: in the learning stage, Sieve will learn the specific timing and place for promising fault injections by analyzing the event trace collected by the instrumentation; in the testing stage, Sieve will perform the fault injection accordingly to trigger potential bugs.
+Sieve runs in two stages.
+In the learning stage, Sieve will run a test case and identify promising points in an execution to inject faults.
+It does so by analyzing the sequence of events traced by the instrumented controller.
+The learning produces test plans that are then executed in the testing stage.
+A test plan tells Sieve of the type of fault and the point in the execution to inject the fault.

 The high-level architecture is shown as below.